Vulva Cancer

 Achievements

-The three first phases of development and validation is completed.
+The first three phases of development and validation are completed.
 The questionnaire is now undergoing formal field testing with psychometric analyses.

 Future plans